Communication Disorders, Bachelor of Science (B.S.)

 Admission to Communication Disorders Program

-Any student who is accepted by Eastern Kentucky University’s Admissions Office may declare their major as Pre-communication disorders.
+Any student who is accepted by Eastern Kentucky University’s Admissions Office may declare their major as Pre-Communication Disorders.
 The student will be assigned to a program advisor and will be classified as a “Pre-CD” major.
-However, a Pre-CD status does not guarantee admission into the CD undergraduate program.
-Pre-CD majors will be restricted to enrollment in the following major CSD courses: CSD 275 Intro Communication Disorders and CSD 360 Normal Speech & Lang.
+However, Pre-CD status does not guarantee admission into the CD undergraduate program.
+Pre-CD majors will be restricted to enrollment in the following major courses: CSD 275 Intro Communication Disorders, CSD 311 CSD in Healthcare Systems, and CSD 360 Normal Speech & Lang.
 Dev..

 To apply for admission to the CD undergraduate program, students must meet the following minimum criteria: